RVgo4it/OpenWrt/README.md

 For example, to shape the data usage for the smart TV to the defaults, forcing it to standard definition, use the following command:

 `./bandwidth_shape.sh start --include=192.168.1.76`

+### sample_report_hourly.sh

+A more detailed example can be found in `sample_report_hourly.sh` included in this repo.
+If run hourly, it will detect if a group of devices, or all devices, exceeds their quota.
+If they do, it will limit their access to the Internet.
+Once the time span for that quota expires, Internet access is restored.

 ## Summary